apache/mesos/docs/nested-container-and-task-group.md

 # Future Work

 * Authentication and authorization on the new Agent API.
-* Command health checks inside of the container’s mount namespace.
+* Command health checks inside of the container's mount namespace.
 * Resource isolation for nested containers.
 * Resource statistics reporting for nested containers.
 * Multiple task groups.